 I was privileged to become Acting President and Chairman in July, 2005, and I am happy to continue in that role until the Senate acts on my nomination to be President and Chairman.
-If I am confirmed, I will continue to steer the Bank between those beacons, to keep an even and predictable course.
+If I am confirmed, I will continue to drive the Bank between those guideposts, to keep an even and predictable course.
 But I won't be able to do it by myself.
 I will need the help of our very capable Bank staff, upon whom all Board members depend for the vital information that makes it possible for the Bank to function.
 Moreover, I want to emphasize that the Chairman and President of the Bank cannot act in isolation from the other Board members and expect to have an effective, smooth-running institution.
 I depend upon my fellow Board members for advice and counsel right now, and I can promise that I will continue in that practice if I am confirmed.
 That includes assuring that members of the Board have access to all of the information available on transactions and Bank policies, and have access to Bank staff to supply that information.
 That is the way I work now, and that is the way I will work in the future, if confirmed.

-In the eight months I have held the position of Acting President and Chairman, and the four years I served on the staff level at the Bank, I have participated in Bank decision-making and become familiar with Bank policies.
 The Administration's decision not to request any substantive changes in the policies laid out in our charter is appropriate to our needs.
 Although the role and need for official export credit are constantly evolving in the face of the changing nature of export credit competitors (from France and Japan to China and Brazil) and the massive flows of private capital into the emerging markets since 2000, we at Ex-Im Bank believe the current charter language provides the institution with sufficient powers and flexibility to adjust our programs and policies to meet those challenges.